jules2689/trudeau/trudeau/2020-04-20/trudeau.md

 This happened in small towns, Portapique,     people have deep roots, places where people know their neighbours and look out for everyone.
 There everyone knows a mountie  they're everything from social workers to teen counsellors.
 Now these communities are in mourning and Canada is in mourning with them.
-To the grandparents WHO lost a child, to the children WHO lost a parent, to the neighbour WHO lost a friend, we are so sorry for your loss.
+To the grandparents who lost a child, to the children who lost a parent, to the neighbour who lost a friend, we are so sorry for your loss.
 Such a tragedy should have neveroccurred. of any kind has no place in Canada.
 We stand with you and we grieve with you and you can count on our government's full support during this incredibly painful time.